hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/ReadMe.md

     * Type of optimization / backpropagation technique to use
     * Dropout rate
     * Weight sharing
+  * Think about the activation function, the architecture, do you think Deep Learning can really generate infinite number of solutions?!
+So powerful isn't it?
+The only problem is, you still have to have ground truth first, and for Deep Learning, the ground truth has to be more accurate and informative

 * Core concepts of neural network: https://www.analyticsvidhya.com/blog/2016/08/evolution-core-concepts-deep-learning-neural-networks/
   * The meaning of "sample", "epoch", "batch": https://keras.io/getting-started/faq/#what-does-sample-batch-epoch-mean